 Cobain died from a self-inflicted shotgun wound on April 5, 1994, a week after he escaped from a detox clinic.
 The autopsy report said that there were large doses of heroin, along with traces of Valium in his body.
 There are some conspiracy theories regarding his suicide, and some people have hinted that his wife, Courtney Love had something to do with his death, but the fact remains.

 Why does Kurt Cobain come to mind?

 Many people view him as a rock legend.
-Apparently, he suffered from untreated bipolar disorder so that could have been a contributing factor to his death.
+Apparently, he had untreated bipolar disorder, which could have been a contributing factor to his death.